ankitects/anki-manual/searching.md

 a standard and powerful way of searching in text.

 Start a search with `re:` to search by regular expression.
-To make things easier, Anki will treat the following as [raw input](#raw-input), so bear in mind the rules listed above.
+To make things easier, Anki will treat the following as [raw input](#raw-input), so bear in mind the rules listed there.

 Some examples: